evanwporter/CAT/README.md

 I believe that the most important part of an Algorithmic is the risk management function.
 The strategy/signal generator is secondary.

+## Compiling

+I used VS code to compile the program.
+The settings I used are located in the `.vscode/launch.json`.
+Again this program was meant for widespread use then I would've likely used Visual Studio and adopted a more standard file organization policy.

 ## TODO:
 * ~~Parse everything (relevant) out of settings.json~~
 * Risk management